cavaunpeu/willwolf.io-source/content/machine-learning/musings-on-llms.md

 **In summary:**
 Whether we're on the precipice of a new Marxist struggle over data and compensation is an intricate question interwoven with societal, economic, and technological factors.
 But one thing is clear: as AI continues to pervade our lives, these debates will grow louder and more urgent.
 It's our collective responsibility to engage in these conversations, shaping a future where technological advancement and societal welfare can coexist harmoniously.

+## Conclusion

+The LLM story is sure to evolve quickly.
+It's unclear where it will go.
+In the best case, human knowledge, satisfaction, and general well-being compound exponentially.
+Fingers crossed.

 ## References